3LawsRobotics/3laws/docs/sources/usage.rst

    :width: 800px
    :alt: Operations page showing a configured robot that does not yet have sensor or planning data.

-In the image above, the Supervisor is operational and the Copilot is configured to be active as indicated by the arrows between them.
-However, these boxes are colored yellow/gold, indicating that they are still initializing.
-The framed section above the diagram shows the activity status for some of the critical components:
+In the image above, the Supervisor is operational and all the Copilot is configured to be active as indicated by the arrows between them.
+When data is not yet available (e.g. rosbridge connection is not operational) the boxes appear as golden.
+If the component has not yet initialized, the background for the box is blue, while if there is a detected error, the box is red.
+Proper operation is indicated by a green-colored box.

-* The model is healthy (green check).

-* The Supervisor in unhealthy/initializing (gold).

-* Localization is also unhealthy/initializing (gold).

-* Perception is reported as healthy.

 The lower section of the panel is showing strip charts.
 The categories that are currently displayed represent:

 * the State Safeness - the barrier function value.
 When this value goes to zero or below zero, the system is evaluated as being in a collision state.

 * the Input Modification status - When this value is zero, the copilot is not modifying the input from the autonomy stack.
 That is, the filtering is in passive mode.
 When this value is non-zero, it means that the copilot is actively modifying the commanded input.

-* Assurance violation represents that during the process of solving to find the closest input to the desired one, assumptions in the model or uncertainty had to be violated in order to produce a valid solution.
-In this case the copilot is producing the best input to bring the system to the desired set, but the guarantees that the system is in the desired region and will remain there no longer hold.
+* Latest logs - shows the most recently detected events.

 7. Update
 **********